mandatoryhashtags/Starstriders/Chapters/10 Starships.md

 The ship is designed with the frontier in mind, with a durable construction and easy access to critical systems that allow repairs to be made easily.
 Reduce the Difficulty of all Tasks to repair the ship by 1, to a minimum of 1.

 ### Saucer Separation
 The ship is designed so that the saucer section can be separated from the engineering section, to operate as two distinct ships.
-Each section has the same Systems, Departments, Talents, and weapons, but their Scale is one lower than the whole ship (recalculate anything derived from Scale), and each section only has half the Power (round down) that the ship had before separation.
+Each section has the same Systems, Departments, Talents, and weapons, but their Size is one lower than the whole ship (recalculate anything derived from Size), and each section only has half the Power (round down) that the ship had before separation.
 Further, if the ship has suffered any damage, ongoing effects of that damage apply equally to both sections.
 The saucer section, which contains the crew quarters and recreational areas, does not have the capacity to go to warp.

 ### Secondary Reactors
 The ship has additional impulse and fusion reactors, that allow the ship to generate far greater quantities of energy.
-Increase the ship’s normal Power capacity by 5.
+Double Engine Modifier.

 ### Self-Replicating Mines
 The ship carries mines that are capable of replicating themselves over time, allowing for a more thorough spread filling the area they’re deployed in.
 The Difficulty of any task made to avoid the mines does not reduce when mines are detonated.